 Animal Control is primarily the responsibility of animal owners, however State Legislation gives powers to Animal Management Officers to enforce certain standards and requirements to be met by animal owners.

-Animal owners in Frankston City must comply with the guidelines established under Local Law No.8, including:
+Animal owners in Frankston City must comply with the guidelines established under Community Local Law 2020, including:

 - Number of Domestic Animals (pets) that may be kept